Methadone: United States and Canada

 Methadone is a Schedule I controlled substance in Canada and Schedule II in the United States, with an ACSCN of 9250 and a 2014 annual aggregate manufacturing quota of 31,875 kilos for sale.
 Methadone intermediate is also controlled, under ACSCN 9226 also under Schedule II, with a quota of 38,875 kilos.
 In most countries of the world, methadone is similarly restricted.
 The salts of methadone in use are the hydrobromide (free base conversion ratio 0.793), hydrochloride (0.894), and HCl monohydrate (0.850).
 Methadone is also regulated internationally as a Schedule I controlled substance under the United Nations Single Convention on Narcotic Drugs of 1961.

 Methadone clinics

 In the United States, prescription of methadone requires intensive monitoring and must be obtained in-person from an Opioid Treatment Program—colloquially known as a 'methadone clinic'—when prescribed for opioid use disorder (OUD).
 According to federal laws, methadone cannot be prescribed by a doctor and obtained from a pharmacy to treat addiction.
 Because of its long half-life, methadone is almost invariably prescribed to be taken in a single daily dose.
 At nearly all methadone clinics in the US, patients must visit a clinic to receive and take their dose under the supervision of a nurse.
+Patients earn take home bottles with their daily dose, by providing clean drug tests and doing therapy.
+These bottles will be taken away if they provide a dirty drug test, or break clinic rules.
+They can be earned back.
 Both patients who are new to methadone treatment and high-risk patients—such as those who are using drugs and alcohol, including cannabis in some states—must visit the clinic daily.